sukhodolin/logovo/README.md

 the client won't be able to tell if there really was an error, or if the server ran out of lines).
 Error log message will be logged at the server side, though.

 The reason for the limit is to avoid turning the server into a memory bomb.
-If a line size is unbounded then there's no way to limit the memory size used while reading the log line to detect where it begins and ends.
+If a line size is unbounded then it becomes way harder to limit the memory size used while reading the log line to detect where it begins and ends.